Skip to main content

 Demand

-Domestic demand is expected to remain steady, while global demand is likely to be subdued in the first half of 2024.
+Domestic demand is expected to remain steady, while global demand will be mostly flat.

 Price

-Farmgate prices will ease from record highs.
-Global prices are expected to remain around average.
+Farmgate prices are down from record highs.
+Global prices will see some volatility but will remain around average levels.

 Outlook